 ColaboratorsAparecida Argüello, Oscar Mora, Fausto Quiroz

-From the architect.
+Text description provided by the architects.
 The client is an audio-visual communicator, cultural manager of cultural events, free spirit and owner of a land of 7x10m² where the intervention should be done.
 The project should capture not only the user's creative spirit.

 The House Between Blocks, is located in Babahoyo, Ecuador, a city where small spaces are synonymous with narrowness, lack of ventilation and poor lighting.
 The excuse is always the lack of budget.
 The bet is to get a break, an opportunity to generate with a few resources a solution that satisfies the real needs.